"There are no beautiful surfaces without a terrible depth."

 He'd keep her safe.

 And he had.
 In fact, Frank Tancredi had gotten so upset Sara had figured maybe it was worth blowing all those exams, even when she could have answered, without studying.
-She'd already skipped a couple of grades, and at first teachers would worry that she couldn't keep up, maybe even threaten to send her back where her age range put her.
+She had already skipped a couple of grades, and at first teachers would worry that she couldn't keep up, maybe even threaten to send her back where her age range put her.

 "Sara."
 His voice had nothing lecturing or pressuring, in fact the gentleness startled her.